ReasonEdit: Editing Vision-Language Models using Human Reasoning: Reasoning-Enhanced VLM Editing

 To encourage edit generalization and minimize excessive codebook growth, ReasonEdit includes a key merging procedure.
 For each new key, we estimate a local neighborhood radius that captures semantic variability under small image and text perturbations.
 We then compare the new key with existing codebook entries and merge them when their neighborhoods substantially overlap.
+Specifically, to merge two keys, we require that the intersection area divided by the total area exceeds 90\% for both radius-based regions, and that the embedding distance between their centers is smaller than 10\% of both radii.
 Upon merging, the key is averaged and the value sentences are concatenated and unified; otherwise, the new key is added independently.
-Detailed algorithm is provided in Appendix~\ref{app:reasonedit_details}.
+Detailed algorithm of merging keys is provided in Appendix~\ref{app:reasonedit_details}.
 Over edits, the codebook $\mathcal{C}=\{(\mathrm{K}_i,\mathrm{V}_i)\}_{i=1}^{|\mathcal{C}|}$ is continuously updated via adding entries and merging, as described in Algorithm~\ref{alg:codebook_update}.

 \xhdr{Inference} During inference, ReasonEdit retrieves relevant facts using a KNN procedure in the codebook's embedding space.
 Given a query $(i_{\text{new}}, t_{\text{new}})$, we compute its embedding $\mathcal{E}(i_{\text{new}}, t_{\text{new}})$ and measure its $\ell_2$ distance to all keys in the codebook.
 If the minimum query–key distance exceeds the $p$-th percentile of the pairwise distances among all keys, no retrieval is performed, as the query lies too far from the existing edits.
 Otherwise, we retrieve $K$ nearest keys and collect all unique sentences from their values, and prepend them to the question as context in the final query.